esciencecenter-digital-skills/2021-06-03-DCC-project-management/lessons/future.md

       the previous release and that one.
     * Click 'Publish release'.
 1. Return to the GitHub page in your Zenodo profile.
 Verify that the repository is uploading.
-After some 5 minutes, you should be able to click through to the sandbox page of your released project!
+After the release is complete (this can take a while!), you should be able to click through to the sandbox page of your released project!
    * Under normal circumstances, you would get the DOI and place a badge in your GitHub README.
 Why should you not do this now you are working in the Zenodo sandbox?